Cornelius a Lapide

-Cornelius Cornelii a Lapide (né Cornelis Cornelissen van den Steen; 28 December 1567 – 12 March 1637) was a Flemish Catholic priest.
-He was a Jesuit and exegete of Sacred Scripture.
+Cornelius Cornelii a Lapide, SJ (né Cornelis Cornelissen van den Steen; 28 December 1567 – 12 March 1637) was a Flemish Jesuit priest and noted exegete of Sacred Scripture.

 Life

 Lapide was born in Bocholt, Belgium.
 He studied humanities and philosophy at the Jesuit colleges in Maastricht and Cologne, first theology for half a year at the University of Douai and afterwards for four years at the Old University of Leuven; he entered the Society of Jesus on 11 June 1592 and, after a novitiate of two years and another year of theology, was ordained a Catholic priest on 24 December 1595.
 After teaching philosophy for half a year, he was made a professor of Sacred Scripture at Leuven in 1596 and professor of Hebrew in 1597.
 During his professorship at Leuven, he spent his holidays preaching and administering the Sacraments, especially at the pilgrimage of Scherpenheuvel (Montaigu).

 In 1616, Lapide was called to Rome in the same capacity, where, on 3 November, he assumed the office that he held for many years thereafter.
 The latter years of his life, however, he apparently devoted himself exclusively to completing and correcting his commentaries.
 He died in Rome on 12 March 1637.

 Lapide described himself in a prayer to the prophets at the end of his commentary on the Book of Daniel: "For nearly thirty years I suffer with and for You [God] with gladness the continual martyrdom of religious life, the martyrdom of illness, the martyrdom of study and writing; obtain for me also, I beseech You, to crown all, the fourth martyrdom, of blood.
 For You I have spent my vital and animal spirits; I will spend my blood too."